 Introduction

-Probabilistic fasteners like Velcro are broadly used products in daily life.
-The macro structures are well known to most of the people, applying Velcro on shoes will keep them tied.
-Mechanical interlocking on microscale gives adhesion on macroscale, in this case hooks that attach to loops.
-Adhesive surfaces are becoming even more relevant by the rise of soft robotics.
-The soft robotics hold the opportunity to perform mechanical work with deformable bodies.
-Artificial caterpillars are created that mimic the biological movements of caterpillars, artificial arms are created that mimic the muscle movements of an octopus [1].
+Probabilistic fasteners like Velcro are broadly used in products in daily life.
+The macroscopic behaviour of probabilistic fasteners is well-known: applying Velcro on shoes will keep them tied.
+Mechanical interlocking on the microscale gives adhesion on macroscale, in this case hooks that attach to loops.
+Adhesive surfaces are becoming ever more relevant by the rise of soft robotics.
+Soft robotics holds the opportunity to allow machines to perform mechanical work with deformable components.
+In recent work, artificial caterpillars mimic the biological movements of their natural counterparts, and artificial arms resemble muscle movements of an octopus [1].
 Bio-inspired soft robots hold the opportunity to grab non symmetric and flat objects.
-Pneumatic or electric systems drive constrained “soft robotic limbs” into desired shapes.
-The options are almost endless.
-Robots are developed to grab items using soft grippers.
-Using less force enables gripping more delicate objects such as fruits or eggs.
-There are many examples of passive adhesion because La lower force is needed from the soft grippers when the gripper surface is more adhesive.
-This experiment focuses on a probabilistic adhesive for an adhesion gripper using an array of microscopic suction cups.
+Pneumatic or electric systems drive soft components that resemble limbs into the shape required by the application, such as a concentric contraction to allow gripping.
+Using less force than with conventional high-elastic modulus components enables gripping delicate objects such as fruits or eggs.
+Passive adhesion has proven useful in the design of soft grippers because a lower force is needed when the gripper surface is more adhesive [2].